frankframework/frank-manual/docs/source/testing/ladybug/useWebInterface/linux.rst

 .. highlight:: none

-This subsection explains how to do a HTTP call to the electronic archive introduced in :ref:`introduction` outside the Frank!framework.
+This sub-subsection explains how to do a HTTP call to the electronic archive introduced in :ref:`introduction` outside the Frank!framework.
 This subsection gives the instructions Linux users need to follow.